boubaca/book-exercise-tasks/README.md

   - project name:
     - PIOT: The project name (Programming the Internet of Things).
   - category:
+    - DOC: General documentation that provides a summary overview of the section or lab module.
-    - INF: An informational note
+    - INF: An informational note.
-    - STU: A student-specific requirement, usually documentation-related (this is relevant if enrolled in the Connected Devices course, for example)
+    - STU: A student-specific requirement, usually documentation-related (this is relevant if enrolled in the Connected Devices course, for example).
-    - CFG: A configuration requirement
+    - CFG: A configuration requirement.
-    - CDA: A Constrained Device App (CDA)-specific requirement
+    - CDA: A Constrained Device App (CDA)-specific requirement.
-    - GDA: A Gateway Device App (GDA)-specific requirement
+    - GDA: A Gateway Device App (GDA)-specific requirement.
-    - INT: An integration requirement that may depend upon other requirements specific to those labeled as CFG, CDA and / or GDA
+    - INT: An integration requirement that may depend upon other requirements specific to those labeled as CFG, CDA and / or GDA.
   - lab module #:
     - 01 - 12: Each Lab Module aligns to a Chapter in the book.
   - sequence #: